 Not all inventory is created equal, and that’s where ABC analysis comes in.
 This method helps you prioritize your stock by sorting it into three categories based on its value and sales frequency.
 ‘A’ items are your most valuable products that don’t sell as often.
 They represent a significant chunk of your inventory value, so you’ll want to manage them closely.
 ‘B’ items are your middle-of-the-road products with moderate value and sales volume.
 Finally, ‘C’ items are your low-cost, high-volume sellers.
 By categorizing your inventory this way, you can focus your management efforts where they’ll have the biggest impact, ensuring your high-value items are secure while streamlining the handling of your fast-movers.

-Understand FIFO and LIFO
+Decoding FIFO and LIFO for Your Business

 FIFO (First-In, First-Out) and LIFO (Last-In, First-Out) are two fundamental methods for managing the flow of goods.
 FIFO is the most common approach in retail, operating on the principle that the first items you receive are the first ones you sell.
 This is essential for businesses dealing with perishable goods or products with a limited shelf life, as it prevents spoilage and obsolescence.
 LIFO, on the other hand, assumes the most recently acquired items are sold first.
 While less common for consumer goods, it’s a valid accounting method that can have tax implications.
 Choosing between these methods affects not just your warehouse operations but also your cost of goods sold, so it’s a critical decision for your business.

-Implement Just-in-Time (JIT) Inventory
+Reduce Waste with Just-in-Time (JIT) Inventory

 The Just-in-Time (JIT) method is a lean strategy focused on minimizing waste and reducing inventory holding costs.
 With JIT, you order and receive products from suppliers only as they are needed for sale, rather than holding large quantities in a warehouse.
 This approach can free up a significant amount of capital and reduce the risks associated with holding excess stock.
 However, JIT requires incredible precision and a highly reliable supply chain.
 To make it work, you need strong, communicative relationships with your suppliers and a deep understanding of your demand forecasts.
 Any disruption in your logistics and distribution can quickly lead to stockouts, making this a high-reward but high-risk strategy.